top of page

 Nope.
 Not at all.
 Er, not yet.
 I'm sure I'll get there.

-In the meantime, what I am getting is connection with other individuals that are like me.
-People trying to build their businesses and figuring it out from the bottom up.
+In the meantime, I am connecting with other individuals like me—people trying to build their businesses and figuring it out from the bottom up.
 I'm also getting great education from Pat, including on this email stuff.

-And I am re-learning the importance of making connections with my audience.
-Who that audience is.
-And how to provide for them as well as I possibly can.
+I am also re-learning the importance of making connections with my audience, who that audience is, and how to provide for them as well as I possibly can.

 Lessons learned

-Here's a few rapid-fire lessons I learned that I want to pass onto you.
+Here are a few rapid-fire lessons I learned that I want to pass on to you.

 2. You might have what you need right in front of you.